 THE BOOK THAT MADE A DIFFERENCE

-Difficult Conversations, How To Discuss What Matters, written by Douglas Stone, Bruce Patton and Sheila Heen, pulls back the veil of conversational dynamics and gives the reader a thorough understanding of how to be more effective in a variety of conversations that could go South quickly.
+Difficult Conversations, How To Discuss What Matters, written by Douglas Stone, Bruce Patton and Sheila Heen, pulls back the veil of conversational dynamics and gives the reader a thorough understanding of how to be more effective in a variety of conversations that could go south quickly.

-Written from the “Best Practices” perspective, they navigate the complexities of our conversations and get to the heart of what really makes us avoid the “difficult” ones and what to do to make these conversations easier and more successful.
+Written from the “best practices” perspective, they navigate the complexities of our conversations and get to the heart of what really makes us avoid the difficult ones and what to do to make these conversations easier and more successful.

-One of the the greatest insights I found was that a diffiuclt conversation is not just one conversation, but actually, three conversations in one!
+One of the the greatest insights I had was that a diffiuclt conversation is not just one conversation, but actually, three conversations in one!
 It made perfect sense when they broke down what was going on: